Columbia Pike, from the Arlington/Fairfax County line on the west end to South Joyce Street on the east end

 New stations will make transit along the Pike easier, safer, more attractive and accessible – encouraging more people to use it.
 Construction of the stations is being coordinated with the Columbia Pike Multimodal project.
 Learn more

-Additional outreach is occurring as each segment moves into construction.
-For more information, visit the following pages:
+Outreach is occurring as each segment moves into construction.
+For more information, visit the following project pages:

 Summer 2019 outreach